smart-edge-open/specs/doc/architecture.md

 1. User sets up the HTTPS based Application image server / Docker Registry where application container image is stored.
 2. User uploads the application image (container tar.gz) to the HTTPs server.
 User downloads the application container image to the Edge Node.
 3. User initiates the Application deploy step using Kubernetes (kubectl).
+In this step user uses all the Kubernetes enhancements for EPA using NFD to deploy the application pod on the right node.

 ### OpenNESS Edge Node